kopperud/BirthDeathSimulation.jl/README.md

 tree = sim_bdshift(model, max_time, max_taxa, starting_state)
 ```
+This can generate all sorts of trees, including trees where
+* no events happened, i.e. a two-taxon tree
+* one of the two lineages descending from the root went extinct

-This can generate all sorts of trees, including trees where a) no events happened, i.e. a two-taxon tree, b) all lineages went extinct, c) the maximum amount of taxa were reached and the simulation was terminated.
+* all lineages went extinct
+* the maximum amount of taxa were reached and the simulation was terminated.

 Each `Branch` has several objects that record the events on the branch history.
 With the maatrix `N`, one can count the number of rate shifts that occurred on the branch
 ```julia
 branches = tree.Branches
 branches[1].N